 Avoid heavy meals two to three hours before sleep.
 The discomfort may cause you to lose sleep.
 Experts suggest refraining from sleeping pills or consuming stimulants like alcohol, nicotine, and caffeine.

 The stimulating effects of nicotine and caffeine can remain in the body for an average of three to five hours, and for some individuals, up to 12 hours, which can significantly interfere with sleep.
+According to a sleep expert of the University of Michigan , you should avoid drinking caffeine 8 hours before going to bed to eliminate all caffeinated products.
 And although alcohol may make you feel drowsy initially, it can disrupt your sleep cycle, making you more likely to wake up during the night.

 Including physical activity in your daily routine can help reduce anxiety, relieve stress, and promote better sleep.
 However, avoid exercising within two to three hours of sleep.
 Exercise increases adrenaline production in the body and disrupts sleep cycles.